-&lt;sup>2 See U.S. Dep't of Labor, Financial Factors in Selecting Plan Investments, 85 Fed.
+&lt;sup>3 Compare U.S. Dep't of Labor, Financial Factors in Selecting Plan Investments, 85 Fed.
 Reg.
 72846 (Nov.
-13, 2020) (implementing "exclusive benefit" provisions of § 404(a)(1)(A) of the Employee Retirement Income Security Act of 1974) ("ERISA plan fiduciaries may not subordinate return or increase risks to promote non-pecuniary objectives ... [their] evaluation must focus solely on the plan's financial risks and returns ... solely on economic considerations that have a material effect on the risk and return of an investment based on appropriate investment horizons, consistent with the plan's funding policy and investment policy objectives, 85 Fed.
-Reg. at 72848).
+13, 2020) (implementing "exclusive benefit" provisions so that "ERISA plan fiduciaries may not subordinate return or increase risks to promote non-pecuniary objectives ... [their] evaluation must focus solely on the plan's financial risks and returns ... solely on economic considerations that have a material effect on the risk and return of an investment based on appropriate investment horizons, consistent with the plan's funding policy and investment policy objectives," 85 Fed.
+Reg. at 72848) with U.S. Dep't of Labor, Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights, 86 Fed.
+Reg.
+57272 (Oct.
+14, 2021) (proposed rule that would permit "evaluation of the economic effects of climate change and other ESG factors on the particular investment or investment course of action," 86 Fed.
+Reg. at 57276).